open-contracting-archive/api-specification/README.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

-* *Base URL* The base URL of the API.
+* **BaseURL** The base URL of the API.
 This will be the web address where the API lives.
 All API calls are below that point. e.g http://www.example.com/ocds-api
-* *Base Files* The files/endpoints that live at *<Base URL>/releases.json* or *<Base URL>/records.json*.
+* **Base Files** The files/endpoints that live at **BaseURL/releases.json** or **BaseURL/records.json**.
 One of these MUST be present in all APIs.

 Single File API type (publishing an individual package)